HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 5. Click "Validate and Save"<br>

 6. Next -> go to "Labelling Interface".
 This is on the same side where you chose the "Machine Learning" tab.<br>
-7. Choose the code option and choose your template-
+7. Choose the code option and choose [your template](#labeling-config)

 # Creating the Annotation

 See the following video tutorial for annotating ->

+Notes for AdvancedSAM:
+-

+Notes for Exporting:
+- COCO and YOLO format is not supported (this project exports using brush labels, so try numpy or PNG export instead)

 1. After finishing the above, import an image into your project.<br/>
 2. Click into the labelling interface. <br>